-The determinant factor of the cooperative dividend policy is a accordance with the results of research conducted by Jaara et al., (2018) show that company size showed significant positive impact, which could solve the free cash flow problem, mature and large companies were paying more and consistent dividends.
+The determinant factor of the cooperative dividend policy is in accordance with the results of research conducted by Jaara et al., (2018) show that company size showed significant positive impact, which could solve the free cash flow problem, mature and large companies were paying more and consistent dividends.

 The return on equity was positive and significant, that firms with high profitability were paying larger consistent dividend pay-outs.
 Imran, (2011) he found that previous dividend payout yield, earning per share, profitability, sales growth and the size of the firm are the most crucial determinants of dividend payout.
 Al Shabibi, B.K. & Ramesh, (2011) studied sample of non-financial firms in UK, they found that profitability, firm size and firm risk have significant relationship with the dividend policy decisions.
-Osman D & Mohammed E, (2010) found the most factors have influence on dividend decision in Saudi Arabia they